205 Landing Drive, Aiken, South Carolina 29801

-Although condominiums can be had for less, most home prices begin in the mid-$100,000s.
-HOA fees range from about $300 to $315 per month, depending on the size and type of home, and the fees fund lawn care, grounds keeping, building maintenance, amenities, and the security gate.
+Current prices begin in the mid-$200,000s.
+HOA fees range from $362 per month to $411 per month and fund lawn care, building maintenance, amenities, and the security gate.

 Kalmia Landing is laid out in seven cozy cul-de-sacs.
 Its central clubhouse has a fireplace in its main room.
 A library, lounge, kitchen, exercise studio, and hair salon round out indoor amenities.
 Outside, neighbors gather around the pool for special occasions or just to relax.
 A tennis court and community gardens are also available to all.